jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 Now, suppose further that we wish to admit other integer Java types:
 ``Byte``, ``Short``, ``Long``.
 And suppose we wish to allow for single-precision floating-point ``Float``.
-There could be an operations handler for each type, accepting (say) all other types up to its own size.
+There could be an operation handler for each type, accepting (say) all other types up to its own size.
 It would work, but the number of combinations becomes uncomfortably large.